LukaszSwolkien/BOGDANKA/src/simulation/simulation.md

 ```

 **Implementation:**
-- Use OpenTelemetry Python SDK
+- Use OpenTelemetry SDK
-- For `exporter_type: "otlp"`: configure `OTLPMetricExporter` with endpoints/headers
+- For `exporter_type: "otlp"`: configure OTLP exporter with endpoints/headers
-- For `exporter_type: "console"`: use `ConsoleMetricExporter` for local testing
+- For `exporter_type: "console"`: use console exporter for local testing
 - Apply `resource_attributes` to all telemetry
 - Add `default_dimensions` to all metrics